gautemo/Gaute-Meek-Olsen/src/dev-blog/vite.md

 date: 2020-04-25
 coverImgExtension: png
 tags: [Vite]
+description: Evan You have created Vite, a no-bundler dev setup.
 ---

-Apparently Evan You (creator of Vue.js) wasn't interested in sleeping one night and created [Vite](https://github.com/vuejs/vite).
+Apparently, Evan You (creator of Vue.js) wasn't interested in sleeping one night and created [Vite](https://github.com/vuejs/vite).

 <script setup>
 import Tweet from '../components/Tweet.vue'